A Lookback at WMS Evolution

 While warehouse management systems already do a great job of reducing the manual tasks that cost a warehouse many labor hours, there are still areas for improvement and more parts of the supply chain that can eventually connect to a WMS.

-Now this isn’t to say that we want to replace warehouse workers entirely- just the reduce their burden on monotonous tasks, when their labor and thinking power can be better spent accomplishing other tasks on behalf of the warehouse.
+Now, this isn’t to say that we want to replace warehouse workers entirely- just the reduce their burden on monotonous tasks when their labor and thinking power can be better spent accomplishing other tasks on behalf of the warehouse process.
 Tasks like taking care of customers and finding efficiencies.
 Areas that require imagination, interpretation, and aren’t easily automated by software, should be left to your employees.

 Artificial Intelligence for Predictive Decision Making

 What’s faster than having a shipment arrive just as you notice you need it?
 How about just before?
-The future of WMS will likely have some sort of artificial intelligence that utilizes big data, outside industry trends, and real-time inventory counts to know how fast product is moving and when to reorder it.
+The future of WMS will likely have some sort of artificial intelligence that utilizes big data, outside industry trends, and real-time inventory counts to know how fast the product is moving and when to reorder it.
 Imagine never running out of stock because enough is always ordered beforehand, while never wasting space in your warehouse by carrying more product than what’s needed.
-This is the quintessence of maximizing profit from moving inventory while reducing storage space of stagnant products.
-There are already enterprise level WMS platforms available that will help with setting alerts for low inventory products and forecasting increases.
-However, the next step in this evolution would be an out of the box, deep learning, artificial intelligence that not only alerts, but takes care of the actual ordering, processing, and delivery of such products, making the entire ecosystem virtually hands-off.
+This is the quintessence of maximizing profit from moving inventory while reducing the storage space of stagnant products.
+There are already enterprise-level WMS platforms available that will help with setting alerts for low inventory products and forecasting increases.
+However, the next step in this evolution of warehouse management systems would be an out-of-the-box, deep learning, artificial intelligence that not only alerts, but takes care of the actual ordering, processing, and delivery of such products, making the entire ecosystem virtually hands-off.

-Today’s world of 3PL warehousing is ever evolving, and it will most certainly continue to evolve in order to make processes more efficient while maintaining the highest accuracy possible.
+Today’s world of 3PL warehousing is ever-evolving, and it will most certainly continue to evolve in order to make processes more efficient while maintaining the highest accuracy possible.
 Therefore, your best option will be to find a WMS that can adapt and change with your business and the industry as it continues to improve.
 Learn more about how 3PL Central continues to stay at the forefront of this industry and will evolve right alongside you and your business.
 To request a demo of our WMS and see how it continues to evolve Demo the Most Trusted WMS by 3PLs.

 Written by Daniel Zimmerman